Spizella breweri breweri

 Reports in late Jul where breeding is not expected are of early migrants.
 Such reports are 21 Jul 2012 Sowbelly Canyon, Sioux Co, several at Wind Springs Ranch, southern Sioux Co 30 Jul 2001, and another there 9 Aug 2012 that may have been displaced by extreme drought conditions that year.

-The only documented reports east of the breeding range are specimens UNSM ZM7432, taken at Long Pine, Brown Co 20 Aug 1919, and HMM 28373, a female taken at North Platte, Lincoln Co 3 Oct 1954.
+The only documented reports east of the breeding range are specimens UNSM ZM7432, taken at Long Pine, Brown Co 20 Aug 1919, and HMM 28373, a female taken at North Platte, Lincoln Co 3 Oct 1954, and singles at three locations in Lincoln Co 8-9 Oct 2019.
 Additional easterly reports that are probably correct are of three in Sheridan Co 29 Aug 2014, three in Sheridan Co 23 Sep 2018, one at Smith Lake WMA, Sheridan Co 26 Sep 2007, reports cited by Rosche (1994) that it was an “uncommon migrant” Jul-Aug 1977 in Keith Co, two reports cited by Tout (1947) for Lincoln Co 6 Sep 1937 and 6 Oct 1926, and one at Sutherland Reservoir, Lincoln Co 19 Aug 2005.

 - High counts: 50 in Scotts Bluff and Banner Cos 3 Sep 2000, 45 in southwest Kimball Co 22 Aug 1999, and 42 there 29 Aug 1998.